Gray's Inn: English Restoration to present

 The 18th century was not a particularly prosperous time for the Inn or its members, and few notable barristers were members during this period.
 Some noted members include Sir Thomas Clarke, the Master of the Rolls, Sir James Eyre, Chief Justice of the Common Pleas and Samuel Romilly, a noted law reformer.
 In 1780 the Inn was involved in the case of R v the Benchers of Gray's Inn, a test of the role of the Inns of Court as the sole authority to call students to the Bar.
 The case was brought to the Court of King's Bench by William Hart, a student at the Inn, who asked the court (under Lord Mansfield) to order the Inn to call him to the Bar.
 Mansfield ruled that the Inns of Court were indeed the only organisations able to call students to the Bar, and refused to order the Inns to call Hart.

 During the 19th century, the Inns began to stagnate; little had been changed since the 17th century in terms of legal education or practice, except that students were no longer bound to take the Anglican sacrament before their call to the Bar.
 In 1852 the Council of Legal Education was established by the Inns, and in 1872 a formal examination for the call to the Bar was introduced.
 Gray's Inn itself suffered more than most; as in the 18th century, the fortunes of its members declined, and many barristers who had been called to the Bar at the Inn transferred to others.

+On 5 March 1903, Bertha Cave applied to become the first female member of Gray's Inn because it was necessary to be a member of one of the Inns of Court in order to be called to the Bar.
+She was denied entry, with the committee writing in part that "males, and males alone, were to be admitted to practise at the bar".
+Cave appealed and in December of the same year, the case was heard in the House of Lords; again, she was unsuccessful.

 Gray's Inn was the smallest of the Inns during the early 20th century, and was noted for its connection to the Northern Circuit.
 During a 1918 Allied World War I conference it would be the site where Franklin D. Roosevelt and Winston Churchill, the future leaders of the Western Allies in World War II, would first meet.